Key takeaways

 Importance of Meeting Graduation Requirements

-Graduation requirements give students the opportunity to earn a diploma and help them develop important skills for their future lives.
+Understanding how many credits to graduate high school gives students the opportunity to earn a diploma and help them develop important skills for their future lives.
 These skills include the ability to solve any problem, critical thinking, knowledge of specific subject areas, and much more.
+Understanding how these requirements connect to the broader arc of a student’s education — from the subjects introduced in middle school all the way through to diploma day — is something our Junior High vs High School guide explores in detail, showing how academic expectations shift as students move between levels.

 What Diploma Do Students Receive Upon Graduation?